 Specializing Makes Marketing Easier

 Specializing may mean building unique solutions around your client.
 This is often the case for businesses in the new cloud climate.
 Clients don’t want a stock cloud system.
 They want an MSP approach that integrates the other aspects of their existing IT systems.
+They may want a single dashboard (like the ones specialized by GoSite, for instance) that lets them manage all their business operations in one place.
 Unique systems integration may be the role you want to play for all your clients.
 No matter what the case may be, choose a specialty and excel at it.

 Having decided what emergent niche you want to fill, your marketing gets easier.
 Branding yourself as the leader when dealing with a specific problem brings in more consistent business.
 It’s true that broader MSPs offer more options.
 These options may not always be what a particular client needs, though.
 In offering more choice, a broad MSP may not have the expertise needed for a certain problem.
 Not only does that often result in a lost sale but it hurts rapport with the potential client.
 Instead, posture yourself as an industry leader in something specific.
 Whether it’s cybersecurity, automation, or something else, offer a clear message.
 People will seek you out when they have that specific need.